ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When the address details of the previous registration and the current registration is same, the system allows the registration officer to copy the same address as previous registration.
 This feature helps the registration officer to save the time while registering the individual who has the same address as previous registration.

 #### G. Scan and upload of POI, POA and POR
-1. The registration officer can input three types of documents- POA (Proof of Address), POI (Proof of Identity) and POR (Proof of Relationship) while registering an individual.
-POR is needed only in case of minors.
+1. Registration officer can upload documents based on the configuration of a country during registering an individual, for example, POA (Proof of Address), POI (Proof of Identity), POR (Proof of Relationship), etc.
 1. Document type is configurable by admin based on the country level.
 1. The registration officer collects these documents from the individual and scans them if the uploaded document during pre-registration doesn't meet the required quality.
 1. The following parameters will be met while uploading the documents: